ipop-project/Release-Management/Deploy/deb-pak/README.md

 6. `/var/logs/ipop-vpn/ctrl.log`

 The installer has dependencies on, and will install `python3`, `python3-pip`, `iproute2`, `openvswitch-switch`, `bridge-utils`.
-To install IPOP-VPN invoke `sudo -H atp isntall -y <path/to/installer>/ipop-vpn.deb`.
+To install IPOP-VPN invoke `sudo -H apt install -y <path/to/installer>/ipop-vpn.deb`.
 After installation but before starting IPOP, complete `config.json` by adding the XMPP credentials.
 Next start IPOP using `sudo systemctl start ipop`.
-Additionally, use `systectl` to start/stop/restart/status ipop.
+Additionally, use `systemctl` to start/stop/restart/status ipop.

 IPOP is configured to be started automatically on reboot.